 9.1.
 Scholarship Determinations: Submission of a scholarship application does not guarantee a scholarship award.
 The Scholarship Staff shall review individual scholarship applications and make the awards determination.
 Awards are based on available funding, applicant pool, and applicants’ completion of scholarship criteria by the specified deadline.

 9.2.
 Appeals: An applicant has the right to appeal the Scholarship Staff’s decision by filing an appeal with the Scholarship Appeals Committee subject to the following conditions:

 9.2.1.
-Appeals must be hand delivered to the office or postmarked within 30 days of the date on which the scholarship notification was issued.
+Appeals must be submitted within 30 days of the date on which the scholarship notification was issued.

 9.2.2.
 In the appeal, the applicant must provide his or her full name, mailing address, the high school he or she last attended, a statement of the reason for the appeal, and all information or evidence that supports the appeal.
 The failure of an applicant to provide the information in this subsection shall not preclude the acceptance of an appeal.

 9.2.3.
 An appeal filed before the applicant receives official notification from the Scholarship Staff regarding their application shall not be considered.

 9.2.4.
 If an applicant failed to file his or her appeal on time, the Scholarship Appeals Committee shall notify the applicant and give him or her an opportunity to show that the appeal was timely or that it was delayed for excusable neglect.
 If it is found that the appeal was not timely and the delay was without excusable neglect, the Scholarship Appeals Committee shall not have jurisdiction to consider the merits.

 9.2.5.
 The Scholarship Appeals Committee may consider a late appeal on its merits if it determines the appeal was delayed because of excusable neglect.